What’s the Problem with an Improper Installation of an R-410a System?

 - After brazing, quench the joints with water or a wet cloth to prevent overheating of the service valve.

-- Check for Leaks – Use dry nitrogen to pressurize the tubing and indoor coil through the service valve ports located at the condenser.
-Check for leaks by using an approved bubble solution or other leak-checking method.
-Continue the process until the system has been determined to be leak free.
+- Check for Leaks Use dry nitrogen to pressurize the tubing and indoor coil through the service valve ports located at the condenser.
+Check for leaks by using an approved bubble solution or another leak-checking method.
+Continue the process until the system has been determined to be leak-free.

 - Connect the vapor-line and liquid-line pressure taps to a vacuum pump and micron meter.